TULiberalArts/Anthropology/pages/anthropology-museum.md

 ### Resources and Opportunities
 Laboratory facilities, internships, fieldwork and experiential learning courses provide our students with practical experiences across all anthropology’s subdisciplines.

+In our course on museum curation, _Practicum In Curation_, students can learn practical skills in curation and collections management.
+Students participate in a variety of projects (i.e. cataloging archaeological collections, developing digital collections, artifact photography and documentation, developing new exhibits) related to the long-term care and preservation of ethnographic and archaeological collections housed in the Anthropology Laboratory.

 Our [Internship in Anthropology course](https://bulletin.temple.edu/search/?search=ANTH+4185) offers students a chance to receive credit for internships related to their study of anthropology.
 Students coordinate their internship activities with a faculty member as well as their internship supervisor.
 They keep a journal of their activities and write a concluding paper that summarizes their work and its relationship to the way they will use the experience after they graduate.

 Periodically, the department offers a summer Archaeological Field School in which students participate in an archaeological excavation at a site in eastern Pennsylvania or in southern New Jersey.
 In addition to these opportunities several faculty members involve students in their personal research projects.